barrelo89/CARN/README.md

-Hello, Thanks for the quick and detailed reply to my inquiry!

-After numerous trials of configuration and compilation, I finally made it!

-The solution for the problem is technically in the same approach of your suggested solutions.

-The key part was to set '--enable-shared' in FFMPEG configuration.

-The following is the step-by-step building for GPAC with customized FFMPEG libraries.

-1) Configure FFMPEG:
-`
-./configure --enable-libx264 --enable-gpl --enable-pci `

 # CARN in Tensorflow
 This is the implementation of an ECCV'18 paper, "Fast, Accurate, and Lightweight Super-Resolution with Cascading Residual Network" in Tensorflow [(link)](https://openaccess.thecvf.com/content_ECCV_2018/papers/Namhyuk_Ahn_Fast_Accurate_and_ECCV_2018_paper.pdf)